-As the coronavirus has so chillingly demonstrated, calamity plays no favorites when it comes to business disruptions.
-Small businesses and megacorporations alike rely on business continuity planning to formalize, document, and implement the emergency management protocols, processes, and policies that will help them avoid or mitigate disruption—or even destruction.
+As the coronavirus has so chillingly demonstrated, calamity plays no favourites when it comes to business disruptions.
+Small businesses and megacorporations alike rely on business continuity planning to formalise, document, and implement the emergency management protocols, processes, and policies that will help them avoid or mitigate disruption—or even destruction.

 Though it may often be confused or conflated with a disaster recovery plan, a business continuity plan is actually more comprehensive.
 In fact, it often incorporates a disaster recovery plan as one of its primary components.

-Every organization has its own unique approach to business continuity planning, but in general it will have defined by three primary strategies:
+Every organisation has its own unique approach to business continuity planning, but in general it will have defined by three primary strategies: